aniskoubaa/ros_essentials_cpp/README.md

-# ROS For Beginners: Basics, Motion, and OpenCV - Udemy Course
+# ROS For Beginners: Basics, Motion, and OpenCV - Udemy Course (ROS Noetic Version)

 This repository contains the source code and materials for the Udemy course **ROS For Beginners: Basics, Motion, and OpenCV**.
 Learn the fundamentals of the Robot Operating System (ROS) and gain practical experience in robot motion and perception using OpenCV.